bhaskar2840/data_science/README.md

 # data_science
-this repo basically comprises of all the machine learniing codes that i did and i post regularly the work that i do. okkk
+this repo basically comprises of all the machine learning codes that is necessary for the people who want a good knowledge of data science. okkk